 I absolutely love cookbooks and have a collection that spans a wide array of cuisines and subjects.
 They’re my go-to inspiration for everything you see on this blog.
 I’ve recently been trying to expand my selection of healthier cookbooks in the hopes that it will motivate me to live a healthier lifestyle and prepare better meals for my family.
 I seem to have countless cookbooks full of sugary baked goods and buttery sauces.
 But as I get older I find myself drawn to lighter options that will keep us in good health and spirits.
-This is why I decided to take part in a Kitchen PLAY campaign called “30 Days of Family Health” that will highlight an assortment of healthy recipes from the American Diabetes Association (ADA).
-You can learn about or purchase any of these healthy cookbooks online (Use code: KITCHEN2013 for a 25% discount on all books at the ADA online store through October 4, 2013).

 - 4 ounces dried figs, stems removed and sliced in half